**This website is best viewed in Desktop mode when using mobile devices.

 -Just released the trans, two spirit and trans youth tips sheets for navigating gender related legal processes in WA.
 Click here to go to the TARP resource page to check out these useful 2 page tip sheets.

 -Regular blog posts centering on the intersection of transgender identity and rural realities.
 The first one just came out and deals with name changes- scroll below or click here to be taken to the TARP blog page.

 -A comprehensive document bank including model trans related court documents for each county in Washington state.
-Check out in depth form support for Jefferson, Thurston and Whitman counties on the document bank!
+Check out in depth form support for various counties on the document bank!